 To remain competitive in the semiconductor industry, firms must continually invest a significant share of revenues in both R&D and new plant and equipment.
 The pace of technological changes in the industry requires that companies develop more complex designs and process technology and introduce production machinery capable of manufacturing components with smaller feature sizes.
-The ability to design and produce state-of-the-art semiconductor components can only be maintained through a continual commitment to keeping pace with industry-wide investment rates of roughly 30 percent of sales.
+The ability to design and produce state-of-the-art semiconductor components can only be maintained through a continual commitment to keeping pace with industrywide investment rates of roughly 30 percent of sales.
 The need to stay at the leading edge of technology has resulted in some extreme fluctuations in years such as 2001, when sales declined precipitously but expenditures on R&D and capital equipment did not decline at the same rate.

-INVESTMENT IN CAPITAL EXPENDITURES AND R&D PER EMPLOYEE IS VERY HIGH FOR THE U.S. INDUSTRY, REACHING AN UNPRECEDENTED LEVEL IN 2018
+INVESTMENT IN CAPITAL EXPENDITURES AND R&D PER EMPLOYEE IS VERY HIGH FOR THE U.S. INDUSTRY, REACHING OVER \$178,000 IN 2019

-From 1998 to 2018, total investment per employee (measured by combined R&D and new gross plant and equipment) has increased at a rate of about 3.6 percent per year.
+From 1999 to 2019, total investment per employee (measured by combined R&D and new gross plant and equipment) has increased at a rate of about 4.3 percent per year.
 These expenditures exceeded \$100,000 in 2001 but declined to roughly \$85,000 in 2003 after the 2001 downturn.
 Investment per employee increased to over \$100,000 in 2006.
-The 2008-2009 recession resulted in the decline of investment per employee in 2009 and 2010, but returned in 2012 and grew to an unprecedented level of over \$180,000 in 2018.
+The 2008-2009 recession resulted in the decline of investment per employee in 2009 and 2010 but returned in 2012 and grew to over \$178,000 in 2019.